Margaret Lindsay Williams: Later works

 Williams exhibited with the South Wales Art Society throughout her life and although she became a Vice-President of the Society in 1931 she only infrequently visited Wales after 1934, when her parents moved to London.
 Although her house in Hamilton Terrace in St Johns Wood was the location of several parties and receptions, particularly when she had new works to show, Williams otherwise appears to have led a somewhat solitary existence and never married.
 She maintained a somewhat academic and formal style to her paintings, although there was often an energetic quality to her portraits, and she avoided being influenced by developments in the contemporary art world.
-Williams was a lifelong Welsh Congregationalist and her funeral took place in the Windsor Road Congregational Church in Barry and she is buried in Barry Cemetery.
+Williams was a lifelong Welsh Congregationalist and her funeral took place in the Windsor Road Congregational Church in Barry and she is buried in Merthyr Dyfan Cemetery in Barry.
 A Blue plaque commemorating Williams' connection with the town has been placed on 9 Windsor Road, Barry.